 Always wash hands before smoking, eating, drinking or using the toilet and after finishing work.
 Observe the usual precautions when handling chemicals.
 Organic vapour respirators with particulate pre- filters and powered, air-purifying respirators are NOT suitable.

-8.3 Further information for system design and engineering measures Ventilation is recommended under normal use conditions.
-State regulations on speed and direction of airflow away from operators must be observed.
+8.3 Further information for system design and engineering measures speed and direction of airflow away from operators must be observed.
 Keep containers closed when not in use.

 SECTION 9 - PHYSICAL & CHEMICAL PROPERTIES